 The Medication Therapy Management program can help Medicare users make sense of prescription drugs and protect against unwanted outcomes.

-It helps in small but important ways like when using over the counter medications while on prescription drugs.
-It is a free program that connects patients to pharmacy experts that analyze the usage and make records and recommendations.
+Further, it helps in small but important ways, like when using over the counter medications while also on prescription drugs.
+In doing so, this free program connects patients to pharmacy experts that analyze the usage and make records and recommendations.

 Tiers and Restrictions

-Drug plans have lists of covered drugs and arrangements called tiers that rate them by their price.
 Plans can set rules to limit access to certain high priced drugs and require participants to consider lower cost alternatives or equally effective generics.
-The CMS plays close attention to formularies and requires that the plan provider update them and keep them current.

 Medicare users in Original Medicare or Medicare Advantage can get Part D coverage.
 Part D prescription plans are stand-alone plans.
 They did not need to be part of a larger plan such as a Medicare Advantage health plan.

 Stand-alone plans work well with Original Medicare.
-One might consider the combination of Medicare A, Medicare Part B, and a Medicare Part D plan as a complete package of health care protection.
+One might consider the combination of Medicare Parts A and B with a Medicare Part D plan as a complete package of health care protection.

 Dual Eligible Beneficiaries and Part D